CEDAR FALLS RACEWAY

 RP-11.
 All protests and appeals must be made through the race director.
-Filing a protest during an event does not disqualify any entry until that entry is proven to be illegal by CFR or NHRA officials.
-NHRA rulebook procedures will be followed in all cases of protest, and in all instances no other entries will be reinstated based on the outcome of said protest.
-The “break rule” is not practiced in any class within NHRA.
+Filing a protest during an event does not disqualify any entry until that entry is proven to be illegal by CFR or IHRA officials.
+IHRA rulebook procedures will be followed in all cases of protest, and in all instances no other entries will be reinstated based on the outcome of said protest.
+The “break rule” is not practiced in any class within IHRA.

 RP-12.
 During competition events, time runs are made by class, when called by the announcer.
 Extra time runs are not allowed unless specifically approved by the race director.
-Exceptions may be made by the race director when a competitor must substitute a vehicle or demonstrates that factors beyond their control caused them to miss the final scheduled time run session.
+Exceptions may be made by the race director.
 The race director may grant one time run in such cases, provided a hardship exists, and it is before the start of all eliminations.

-NOTICE: It is the responsibility of the participant, not NHRA or any track, to ensure that all safety equipment is approved and is correctly installed, worn, maintained, and used.
+NOTICE: It is the responsibility of the participant, not IHRA or any track representative, to ensure that all safety equipment is approved and is correctly installed, worn, maintained, and used.